Decision-theoretic MPC: Motion Planning with Weighted Maneuver Preferences Under Uncertainty: Related Work

 \section{Related Work}

 Motion planning algorithms should focus on five key objectives: i) arriving at the \textit{destination}, ii) ensuring \textit{comfort}, iii) minimizing \textit{risk}, iv) facilitating \textit{interaction}, and v) conducting \textit{information gathering} \cite{tas2022motion}.
 Achieving these objectives require accounting for uncertainties, including i) the uncertainty in \textit{physical state}, which typically covers the uncertainty in position and velocity, ii) the uncertainty in \textit{prediction}, which encompasses the uncertainties in future route choice and intentions, and iii) the uncertainty in \textit{existence}, which reflects the uncertainty of an object to exist, either inside or beyond the \mbox{field-of-view \cite{gonzalez2015review,paden2016survey,sana2023autonomous, tas2020tackling}}.

-Planning with multiple maneuver options without rendering an overly conservative behavior requires in-depth analysis of existing approaches for safety checks.
-This is closely related with the approaches for planning motion, as different types of planning algorithms have distinct requirements on the quantification of uncertainties and safety constraints.
-Therefore, we first inspect existing approaches for performing safety checks and then present planning approaches that maintain safety under uncertainty.
+Forecasting the future motion of other traffic participants in interactive driving scenarios involves considering multiple maneuver options that must be coherent for all of the agents \cite{lefevre2014survey, brown2020modeling}.
+This poses a substantial challenge due to the difficulty of resolving a scene-wide set of motion sequences that all agents follow.
+As a result, forecasting algorithms often cannot settle on a single scene-wide mode, resulting in uncertainty about the most likely options.
+While it is already difficult to forecast states for a single scene-wide mode, multiple hypotheses expand the range of possible trajectories further.